Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

 ## About the code

 This sample shows how to use **MSAL for Java (MSAL4J)** to sign in users into your Azure AD tenant.

-Steps :

-1. TODO: add msalforJ in your web app using <whatever package manager>
-2. TODO: Talk about "The first class we'd use is called 'ConfidentialClientApplication' which will be used to blah blah..
+You must add it to the project using Maven.

 A **ConfidentialClientApplication** instance is created in the [AuthHelper.java](src/main/java/com/microsoft/azuresamples/authentication/AuthHelper.java) class.
 This object helps craft the AAD authorization URL and also helps exchange the authentication token for an access token.

 ```Java